 Finally, if you have a lump sum saved up, a GIC is a solid option.
 If you’re building up savings and would like to make regular deposits, stick to a HISA.
 Most banks will even offer automatic contributions!

 Most financial institutions where you’re able to purchase GICs will offer some sort of calculator tool.
 These help you better estimate how much interest you can earn over a set period of time if you plug in a specific rate.
 Here are links to GIC calculators from a variety of sources:

 Best Guaranteed Investment Certificate Rates in Canada 2023

 As with most investment products, it’s important to do your research.
 Once you’ve decided to put your money in a GIC, your first instinct might be to simply go through your main bank.
 A word to the wise, though: don’t be afraid to look around for the best rates!
 Do some comparison shopping before parking your money.
 And don’t just look to other ‘big banks’ either.
 There are great options out there that don’t necessarily come with an easily-recognizable brand name.

 As it turns out, online-only banks have some of the best rates in Canada, all insured by either the CDIC or the province where they’re based.
-We’ve selected five of the best GIC rates in Canada right now (both 1-year and 5-year terms):
+We’ve selected three of the best GIC rates in Canada right now (both 1-year and 5-year terms):